Bed and breakfast heaven

 Weather is always a topic on an island, and in Manteo, the day's weather report takes the form of signal flags flying from a restored US Weather Bureau tower.

-No matter the weather, there's always something different to do in Manteo, and another reason to return.
+No matter the weather, there are always different things to do in Manteo, and another reason to vacation back.
 Maybe there's a concert or art show or nature program that brings you back.
 First Fridays, Dare Day, July 4, Virginia Dare's Birthday, Halloween and Christmas are special times in the town for residents and visitors alike.